WrightDanG/FromVin/README.md

 - Navigate to 'Add-ons' once within your Heroku project, on the Heroku portal
 - Search for 'Cloudinary'
 - Click install, and enter Heroku payment details if required.
 Choose the free version however, the payment details should not be needed to be used.
-- Install both Cloudinary and Whitenoise into the project via console command (pip3 install cloudinary django-cloudinary-storage whitenoise)
+- Install both Cloudinary and Whitenoise into the project via console command (`pip3 install cloudinary django-cloudinary-storage whitenoise`)
-- Ensure the requirements are added to requirements.txt (pip3 freeze > requirements.txt)
+- Ensure the requirements are added to requirements.txt (`pip3 freeze > requirements.txt`)
 - Ensure they are added to installed apps in settings.py
-- Add the following to middleware to support Whitenoise 'whitenoise.middleware.WhiteNoiseMiddleware'
+- Add the following to middleware to support Whitenoise `whitenoise.middleware.WhiteNoiseMiddleware`
 - The Cloudinary portal will have a url with the needed keys.
 This url can be added to Heroku settings and accessed via settings.py.
-Personally, I have been using dj_database for database settings and have used the following to get the postgres database to link up: 'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+Personally, I have been using dj_database for database settings and have used the following to get the postgres database to link up: `'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))`

 Static files locations can be set in settings.py - the code from this project is as follows:

-# Heroku static collection settings
+Heroku static collection settings
-STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+`STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')`
-STATIC_URL = '/static/'
+`STATIC_URL = '/static/'`

-# Extra places for collectstatic to find static files.
+Extra places for collectstatic to find static files.
-STATICFILES_DIRS = (
-    os.path.join(BASE_DIR, 'static'),
+`STATICFILES_DIRS = os.path.join(BASE_DIR, 'static'),``
-)

-STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'
+`STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'`

-# Media files served in live via Cloudinary
+Media files served in live via Cloudinary

-CLOUDINARY_STORAGE = {
-    'CLOUDINARY_URL': os.getenv('CLOUDINARY_URL', '')
-}
+`CLOUDINARY_STORAGE = {'CLOUDINARY_URL': os.getenv('CLOUDINARY_URL', '')}`
-DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
+`DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'`
-IMAGE_URL = # Custom cloudinary url
+`IMAGE_URL = # Custom cloudinary url`

-Generally speaking that additional IMAGE_URL setting should not be necessary, but I personally had a little trouble with serving some specific media files, so used this as a solution.
+Generally speaking that additional `IMAGE_URL` setting should not be necessary, but I personally had a little trouble with serving some specific media files, so used this as a solution.
 The other settings allow Cloudinary to serve media files and Whitenoise to serve the other static files and barring any issues, the live site should now match the local site.